 AMD FreeSync technology can synchronize the refresh rate of the BenQ EL2870U display to the frame rate of a compatible GPU (most AMD graphics cards, GTX 10-series or newer NVIDIA cards, and Xbox One consoles).

 This will eliminate screen tearing and stuttering as long as your FPS (Frames Per Second) rate is within 40-60Hz/FPS.
 Once your FPS rate dips below 40, FreeSync won’t work as the monitor doesn’t support LFC.

 Update: FreeSync also works without any issues when using a compatible NVIDIA G-SYNC graphics card.

-Just like the BenQ EW3270U, the EL2870U offers the Brightness Intelligence Plus technology consisting of integrated sensors that automatically adjust screen brightness and color temperature according to the ambient lighting (click on the image above for a demonstration).
+Just like most of BenQ’s latest monitors, the EL2870U offers the Brightness Intelligence Plus technology consisting of integrated sensors that automatically adjust screen brightness and color temperature according to the ambient lighting (click on the image above for a demonstration).

 Clicking the monitor’s ‘HDR’ hotkey simultaneously enables both HDR and the B.I+ technology with four different modes available to choose from.